-Providing good responses to complaint letters is an effective way to solve poor quality products or poor customer service issues.
-The right response has the power to quell anger, win customer loyalty back and leading to effective results.
+Providing good responses to customer complaint letters is an effective way to solve poor quality products or poor customer service issues.
+The right response has the power to quell anger, win customer loyalty back, and lead to effective results within a limited time frame.
 Those who took the time to respond to a complaint letter showed that they were serious about solving the problem with the customer, not just sending back a standard response.
-It gives the company a chance to correct this situation may actually resolve any bad feelings.
+It gives the company a chance to correct this situation and may actually resolve any bad feelings from unhappy customers.

 If the complaint is clearly valid, or when you are clearly at fault, say that you appreciate the person notifying you and you are truly concerned about the problem.

 Thank the Customer - Start by thanking the customer.
 It means that you start with a positive tone and thank the customer for spending time and effort to help you by raising this issue.

 Identify the Issues and Express Sympathy - Identify the specific issues highlighted in the complaint.
 Respond in a sympathetic tone to inform them that you understand the issues.
 Showing that you care will help to preserve goodwill.

 Explain and Accept Responsibility - Explain what happened but do not dole out excuses.
 Accept responsibility for it and sincerely apologize for any mistakes you or your company has made.